yuanfentiank789/yuanfentiank789.github.io/_posts/2016-06-14-manage-memory.md

             BitmapDrawable oldValue, BitmapDrawable newValue) {
         if (RecyclingBitmapDrawable.class.isInstance(oldValue)) {
             // The removed entry is a recycling drawable, so notify it
-            // that it has been removed from the memory cache.
+            // that it has been removed from the memory cache.prior Android 3.0 ((RecyclingBitmapDrawable) oldValue).setIsCached(false);
-            ((RecyclingBitmapDrawable) oldValue).setIsCached(false);
         } else {
-            // The removed entry is a standard BitmapDrawable. if (Utils.hasHoneycomb()) {
+            // The removed entry is a standard BitmapDrawable.newer than Android 3.0 if (Utils.hasHoneycomb()) {
                 // We're running on Honeycomb or later, so add the bitmap
                 // to a SoftReference set for possible use with inBitmap later.